mkrish14/itcs6155_group14/README.md

 # Prediction of COVID-19 Cases

-# Team Members and Duties:
+# Team Members and Duties
 Aniruddha Sudhindra Shirahatti - Data Cleaning & Preprocessing, EDA, Model Evaluation Metrics, Readme, Report<br/>
 Bharadwaj Aryasomayajula - Data Cleaning & Preprocessing, EDA, Modeling, Readme, Report<br/>
 Manoj Krishna Mohan - Data Cleaning & Preprocessing, EDA, Modeling, Readme, Report<br/>
 Sai Kumar Thallada - Data Cleaning & Preprocessing, EDA, Modeling, Readme, Report<br/>
 Ravi Teja Kolla - Data Cleaning & Preprocessing, EDA, Modeling, Readme, Report

-# Research question:
+# Research question
 With the upcoming rise in the global pandemic, we try to predict the upcoming number of cases which could be confirmed for a specific date.
 We also plan to predict the region across which the number of cases can increase.
 With our knowledge, we take on a challenging problem to solve a global case of emergency.

-# Audience Definition:
+# Audience Definition

 The problem we are trying to solve is related to the global pandemic that the entire world is facing.